Military coups in Argentina: Coup of 16–23 September 1955

 Generals Eduardo Lonardi and Pedro Eugenio Aramburu, the successive dictators of the Revolución Libertadora.

-The so-called Revolución Libertadora was a transitional military dictatorship, brought about by a coup d'état which overthrew the president Juan Domingo Perón and lasted between 16 and 23 September 1955.
-On the last day of this period, the leader of the insurrection, Eduardo Lonardi, was sworn in as president and congress was dissolved.
+The so-called Revolución Libertadora was a transitional military dictatorship, brought about by an uprising which overthrew the president Juan Domingo Perón and lasted between 16 and 23 September 1955.
+On 23 September the leader of the insurrection, Eduardo Lonardi, was sworn in as president and congress was dissolved.
 On the following day, he designated Admiral Isaac Rojas as vice president.

 During the Revolución Libertadora, the military government created a Civilian Advisory Board composed in large part of the political parties of the Radical Civic Union, the Socialist Party, the National Democratic Party, the Christian Democratic Party, and the Democratic Progressive Party.

 The group behind the coup was divided in two parts: a Catholic-nationalist part led by General Eduardo Lonardi, who took charge of the government initially, and a liberal-conservative part led by General Pedro Eugenio Aramburu and Admiral Isaac Rojas.
 The latter group ended up gaining power and executing another coup, replacing Lonardi with Aramburu as president.

 The dictatorship in power imposed a ban on Peron's Justicialist Party and began the persecution of its sympathizers, policies that would be maintained by successive governments over the following 18 years.
 The government also took over the unions.
 In actions that were unprecedented in the modern history of Argentina, it executed its opponents by firing squad, sometimes in public and sometimes clandestinely.

 The government appointed civilians to run the Ministry of Economy, which was run successively by Eugenio Folcini, Eugenio A. Blanco, Roberto Verrier and Adalberto Krieger Vasena, who pursued policies favorable to the most well-off and economically powerful sectors of society.

 One of the most significant institutional measures taken by the military dictatorship was to send out a proclamation abolishing ipso facto, the then national constitution, known as the Constitution of 1949, and replacing it with the text from Argentina's Constitution of 1853.
 This measure would later be endorsed by the Constitutional Convention which was elected in 1957 without following the constitucional procedure and prohibiting the participation of the Justicialist Party.
 After convening under the leadership and influence of the military regime, "article 14bis" was added to the constitution.

 In 1958, the government of the Revolución Libertadora held a limited form of elections, overseen by the Armed Forces, in which the Peronist party was banned.
 The elections were won by the Intransigent Radical Civic Union (UCRI), a group from the fractured Radical Civic Union, led by Arturo Frondizi, who had established a pact with Perón in order to attract the decisive Peronist vote.
 President Frondizi was, in turn, overthrown by the military four years later.